Petertran198/Software2/src/README.txt

 To run the program: You first have to reconfigure the JDBC to connect to the database you want to use.

+Additional report: The additional custom report created for appointments contain all the appointments sorted by Locations.